Rock music in Russia: Punk music movement

 In the late 1980s another band started operating in Russia, reaching a cult status: Sektor Gaza.
 They proclaimed themselves as "kolkhoz punk rockers", mixing elements from Russian village life with punk music.
 However, while some called the band "original" and "true folk punk", others criticized the band's style.
 Mikhail Gorsheniov from Korol i Shut said: "Sektor Gaza were never a part of the punk rock wave!
 They have no idea in music at all".

-Another cult band which started few years later was Korol i Shut, introducing horror punk, using costumes and lyrics in the form of tales and fables.
+Another cult band formed a few years later was Korol i Shut, introducing horror punk, using costumes and lyrics in the form of tales and fables.
 Through sophisticated texts and themes not usually explored by punk, and through a sophisticated punk sound, Korol i Shut achieved the status of one of the most popular bands in Russia.

 Tatars

 Traditionally, Tatar rock music has been a Tatar language version of rock music in Russia.
-Therefore,the lyrics and vocals take priority over instrumental sounds.
-Some of the earliest Tatar rock bands were Soviet bands Saq-Soq and Bolgar, as well as Başqarma from Finland, bands active in the late 1980s.
-Today the most popular Tatar rock bands are Alqanat (since 2005) from Aqtanış and Xat (since 2001) from Sarman.
-Some other popular bands are: KGB, Yar band, İlsöyä Bädretdineva, İsmail, rhymes and 116.
+Therefore, the lyrics and vocals take priority over instrumental sounds.
+Some of the earliest Tatar rock bands were Soviet bands Saq-Soq and Bolgar, as well as Başqarma from Finland, all bands active in the late 1980s.
+Today, the most popular Tatar rock bands are Alqanat (since 2005) from Aqtanış and Xat (since 2001) from Sarman.
+Some other popular bands are KGB, Yar band, İlsöyä Bädretdineva, İsmail, rhymes and 116.

 Other pop-rock groups include Malaylar, Yarda and Ataqlı Radio Şäxeslär.
 Pop singer Alsou has sung, at times, in her native Tatar.